ACADEMIC INFORMATION

 - Must be requesting a rebate for work related to a first baccalaureate degree received from a Texas public university,

-- Must have been a resident of Texas and have been entitled to pay resident tuition at all times while pursuing the degree, and
+- Must have been a resident of Texas and have been entitled to always pay resident tuition while pursuing the degree, and

 HILL COLLEGE GRADUATE GUARANTEE